The Chemical Brothers - ’Dig Your Own Hole’

 11. The Private Psychedelic Reel

-*The sample of rapper Keith Murray’s line “Who is this doin’ this synthetic type of alpha beta psychedelic funkin’?” from his ‘This That Shit’ is repeated on ‘Elektrobank,’ the third song on Dig Your Own Hole.
+*The sample of rapper Keith Murray’s line “Who is this doin’ this synthetic type of alpha beta psychedelic funkin’!?” from his ‘This That Shit,’ is repeated memorably with wicked abandon on ‘Elektrobank,’ the third song on Dig Your Own Hole.